Jennifer Swoffard and all of the staff are very polite and care about your needs. So glad I found this office.

 More about Mohs Micrographic Surgery:

-Mohs Micrographic Surgery offers the highest surgical cure rate among all head and neck melanoma treatments.
+Mohs Micrographic Surgery offers the highest surgical cure rate among all treatments for head and neck melanoma.
 This technique preserves normal skin while focusing on removing the melanoma, thereby minimizing scarring and maximizing cosmetic outcomes.
 Mohs Micrographic surgery is the most advanced treatment for head and neck melanoma.

 Mohs Micrographic surgery examines 100% of the margin (edges) of the specimen that is removed.
 This means that 100% of the side and bottom edges of the specimen are examined microscopically to ensure there are no melanoma cells at the edges.
 Mohs Micrographic surgery provides patients with the highest cure rates, smallest scars, and best cosmetic outcomes.